kbrownMJ/sanity-okta-example/README.md

 To deploy this login flow you'll need to replace the configured URLs on Okta and Netlify from localhost:8888 to where this app deploys, typically a Netlify app url you can find on Netlify.com.
 The actualy deployment happens with `netlify deploy`.

 ## Possible improvements

+### React SPA
+The current React SPA does nothing except trigger the login flow via a link if you go to it directly.
+It should be expanded to include information about failed login flows and better feedback while logging into the Sanity Cloud.

+### Okta Event notification hook

 Okta lets you set up an [event notification webhook](https://developer.okta.com/docs/concepts/event-hooks/).
 With this you can get notified when relevant events occur, (such as user added to or removed from the app, group membership changes) and then mutate the access control documents in your Sanity dataset accordingly, without waiting for the user to actually log in first.